jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

    5g. memcached
    5h. libmemcached-0.53
    5j. virtualenvwrapper
-6. Creates /home/vagrant/makahiki_env.sh, which sets Makahiki environment variables in the shell
+6. Copies /home/vagrant/makahiki_env.sh to the vagrant user's home directory to set Makahiki environment variables in the shell
 7. Edits /home/vagrant/.bashrc so that it will source /home/vagrant/makahiki_env.sh
 8. Executes "pip install -r requirements.txt" in the makahiki directory